yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/commands/yeoman-build.md

 ### Build targets

 Yeoman supports a number of build targets to be used with `yeoman build`.
-To implicitly pass the `default` target one would run `yeoman build:default` for example.
+To explicitly pass the `default` target one would run `yeoman build:default` for example.
 The complete list of supported build targets can be found below: